 One-Year Certificate Program

 The Certificate Program is highly recommended for Christian students seeking more thorough grounding in the Christian faith before entering any college or university.
-Considering this philosophy, New Geneva offers certain in-house dual credit, undergraduate courses to be simultaneously taken as a graduate or seminary course.
+Considering this, New Geneva offers certain in-house dual credit, undergraduate courses to be simultaneously taken as a graduate or seminary course.
 In this way, New Geneva acts as a prep school.
 The student can complete both an undergraduate tract and a MACS in less than 4-6 years, if the student is well disciplined.
-Each Master or Doctorate program targets certain areas of academia with a heavy concentration on its application to the culture
+Each Master or Doctorate program targets certain areas of academia with a heavy concentration on its religious application to the culture

 and the Great Commission of the Lord Jesus Christ.